Thornton Rust

-Thornton Rust is a village and civil parish in the Richmondshire district of North Yorkshire, England.
+Thornton Rust is a village and civil parish in North Yorkshire, England.
 It lies in the Yorkshire Dales about 2 mi west of Aysgarth, high on the south bank of the River Ure in Wensleydale.

 History

 The village is mentioned in the Domesday Book of 1086 by the name Toreton.
 At the time of the Norman invasion the manor belonged to Thor, but afterwards was granted to Count Alan of Brittany.
 A mesne lordship was held here by Sybil of Thornton in 1286, but the head tenant of the manor was Robert de Tateshall, who was also lord of Thorlaby manor.
 The descent of Thornton Rust manor followed that of Thoralby into the 19th century.

 The toponymy of the village name is derived from the combination of the Old English words of þorn and tūn, which gave the meaning of Thorn tree farm, and partly it is said from Bishop Restitutus, to whom the medieval chapel was claimed to have been dedicated, though evidence is lacking.
 The chapel no longer exists.

+The children’s author William Mayne lived and died in Thornton Rust.

 Governance

-The village lies within the Richmond UK Parliament constituency.
-It also lies within the Upper Dales electoral division of North Yorkshire County Council and the Addlebrough ward of Richmondshire District Council.
+The village lies within the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 The civil parish shares a grouped parish council with the civil parishes of Aysgarth, Bishopdale, Newbiggin and Thoralby, known as Aysgarth & District Parish Council.